RitaAndAurora/kijimi-babu-frik/MANUAL.md

 Babu Frik incorporates an option to adjust the size of the UI to match smaller screens.
 You can adjust the size clicking in the `View...` button in the upper right corner of Babu Frik and selecting the `Zoom` sub-menu.
 Available options are 60%, 70%, 80%, 90% and 100% of the original size.
 The zoom preference is stored together with other Babu Frik properties so the preference is remembered in different runs of the app both running as stand-alone or as a plugin.

-Furthermore, Babu Frik can scroll the UI horizontally or vertically if it does fit all on the screen.
+Furthermore, Babu Frik can scroll the UI horizontally or vertically if it does not fit all on the screen.
 If that is the case, scrollbar(s) will appear.
 You can choose to hide scrollbars (but still be able to scroll using the mouse) by ticking the `Hide scrollbars` option in the `View...` menu.

 ## 3. Known bugs and limitations